h43z/writeups/0922-intigriti.md

 }
 ```

-As that response full of debug/trace output is not going to be parsed correctly
+The full trace and debug response output is not going to be parsed correctly
-into JSON.
-The `JSON.parse` call will throw an error and the whole response will get
+into correct `JSON`.
+The `JSON.parse` call will throw an error and the response will get
 passed to `eval`.

-With the method of providing an Array `?question[]=aaaaaaaa` we are even able to
+Although with the method of providing an Array `?question[]=aaaaaaaa` we are even able to
-include some by us controlled characters as they will show up in the response at
+include some by us controlled characters, as they will show up in the response at
-`...setQuestion('["aaaaaaaa"]')...`.

-But the whole thing ain't javascript.
-And there is nothing we can do to turn it into
-valid javascript code.
+`...setQuestion('["aaaaaaaa"]')...`, the  whole thing ain't javascript.
+And there is nothing we can do to turn it into valid javascript code.

 ```
 eval(`## Exception 'Question not found'